 - Get plenty of calcium and vitamin D. As they say in the milk ads, those vitamins and minerals keep your bones strong.

-- To keep energy levels high, eat lots of small meals instead of one big one, avoid junk-food snacks, and do some light exercise before you eat.
+- To keep energy levels high, eat lots of small meals instead of three big ones, avoid junk-food snacks, and do some light exercise before you eat.